robertstass/ViewSelect/README.txt

 However, "View Select" allows the user to select particles from the plot that can then be used for further 2D classification and/or particle picking with tools like Topaz.

+Further details:
+To use, draw one or more circles on the plot.
+If you click "New group" you can then draw more circles that are ultimately saved into separate files.
+Use this to select different views.
+If two groups overlap each other, the overlapping particles default to lower numbered groups.
+A separate file is saved which contains the remaining unselected particles.
+Click finish to save the output.
+If you click finish without any selections, an image of the plot is saved.

+Re-import .csg files into cryosparc with the Import Result Group job.

+The values of rot, tilt and psi refer to euler angles in the relion convention, which are sequential rotations around the z, y and z axis respectively.
+These euler angles have the effect of rotating the 3D map before generating the viewing direction plot.
+It is helpful for selecting hotspots that have become distorted at the top and bottom of the plot.

+The colors used can be customized for accessibility or aesthetic reasons using the --plot_cmap and --group_cmap command line options.

 Written by Robert Stass, Bowden group, STRUBI/OPIC (2024)